adarshsonkusre/Sign-Language-Detection/README.md

 4. **Training and Testing**: Divides the dataset into training and testing sets to train the model and evaluate its performance.
 Achieving 99% accuracy on the testing set validates the effectiveness of the model.

-5. **Real-time Detection**: trained model cam be implemented to detect and classify sign language gestures in real-time using live camera input.
+5. **Real-time Detection**: Trained model can be implemented to detect and classify sign language gestures in real-time using live camera input.

 ## Components Used